endj/JFokus-2022-Trustly-Competition-Answers/simulate/Solution.md

 We can either build a permutation tree with all combinations of possible characters or we can use math to figure out the answer.
-Not much to this question other then making fun of Metaverse.
+Not much to this question other than making fun of Metaverse.

 Java Code